Meet Our Team!

 We are blessed to have a wonderful team of board members and staff members who always put our animals first!

-The Wayward Ranch Board Members:
+The Wayward Ranch Board of Directors:

 Courtney is one of the three founding board members of Wayward Ranch and has been a part of our organization since the day we began rescuing animals!
 She has a hand in our management decisions, veterinary decision, and has been a repeat foster, heading up our cat rescue singlehandedly since 2016!